A Fairytale for Everyone

 A Fairytale for Everyone (Meseország mindenkié, lit.
 'Fairyland Belongs to Everyone') is a Hungarian anthology of fairy tales published by the Labrisz Lesbian Association in 2020.
 The volume contains retellings of traditional fairy tales in which the main characters belong to different marginalised groups or minorities.

-It was edited by Boldizsár M. Nagy and illustrated by Lilla Bölecz.
+It was coordinated by Dorottya Rédai, edited by Boldizsár M. Nagy and illustrated by Lilla Bölecz.

 Contents

 The book contains 17 adaptations of classic fairy tales by Hungarian authors.